Beige-Coffee/LifeStyleDesign/README.md

     - This number is somewhat arbitrary.
 I'll admit that I am not actually considering moving to all 29 cities, however, I was mainly interested to see how each city compared to its counterparts across the country.
     - Cost of living data was scraped from www.numbeo.com/cost-of-living/
   - The user-specific monthly expenditures that characterize my lifestyle
     - I manually sifted through the scraped cost-of-living data so that I could create a **monthly constant** variable which roughly reflected my personal expenditures.
-This allowed me to calculate my personal cost-of-living for each predetermiend city.
+This allowed me to calculate my personal cost-of-living for each predetermined city.
 For example, the monthly constant I included where:
       - Number of Cups of Coffee Per Month
       - Taxis/Ubers
       - Gas